Budapest Parliament: a complete guide

 - Bus: Take the 100E Budapest Airport Bus for direct access from the airport.

-- Metro: Metro Line 2 is the nearest metro to Budapest Parliament, with a station right next to it.
+- Metro: Metro Line 2 is the nearest Budapest metro station to the Parliament, right in the main square

 - Tram: Use Tram Line 2, departing from Kossuth Lajos Square Station, to reach the Parliament.

-- Bolt Taxi: There’s no Uber in Hungary, but there’s Bolt, which is essentially works the same way, and can drop you very close to the Parliament.
+- Bolt: There’s no Uber in Hungary, but there’s Bolt, which is essentially works the same way, and can drop you very close to the Parliament.

 - Lime scooters or Bubi MOL bikes: take one of these options to get to the Parliament in a flexible and affordable way.